dhirajpatra/docker-airflow-pyspark-postgres-pgadmin/README.md

 This README provides a starting point for aspiring data engineers to get familiar with the end-to-end data engineering application demo.
 Feel free to customize and expand upon it as needed.
 Happy data engineering!

+### Advance Steps to Process Data

+Download any retail sales data.
+And convert it to csv.
+Create new database sales in pgsql by

+`docker exec -it -u postgres postgres psql -U postgres -p 5432`

+Import the csv data by pgadmin to sales databaes.